Contact us to generate your free Churn Analysis Report →

 The two things are similar in many ways, but still are different at their cores.

 Focusing on your NRR will help you expand happy customer accounts by using various upselling and cross-selling tactics.
 On the other hand, reducing churn and analyzing it helps prevent unhappy customers from leaving.
 Furthermore, the latter will also help you push them up the happiness scale and lay the foundation for future expansion.
-This is before diving into other aspects like brand advocacy.
+It is safe to say that today, Retention and churn fighting is equally important to new business deals.

 Read More: The Ins and Outs of Churn Analysis